nathanhleung/fallback/www/docs/quickstart.md

 }
 ```

-To put this into production, you could run this script on an AWS EC2 instance and [use NGINX to forward requests from port 80 to 8080](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04).
+To put this into production, you could run this script on an AWS EC2 instance and [use NGINX as a reverse proxy to forward requests from port 80 to 8000](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04).

 You could also add HTTPS support by [configuring NGINX with Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04).

+Another alternative is HAProxy, which [supports proxying over both TCP and HTTP](https://www.haproxy.com/blog/layer-4-and-layer-7-proxy-mode/).
+You could use [HAProxy's connection limiting, queueing](https://www.haproxy.com/blog/protect-servers-with-haproxy-connection-limits-and-queues/), and [rate-limiting features](https://www.haproxy.com/blog/four-examples-of-haproxy-rate-limiting/) to control the load on your blockchain RPCs.

 ## 9. Next steps